dlsathvik04/PowerShell-Tweaks/README.md

 # Installation

-For default behavior copy the contents of `default.ps1` to your powershell profile.

 for opening your default profile in notepad execute the following command in PowerShell

 ```
 notepad $profile
 ```

+For default behavior copy the contents of `default.ps1` to your powershell profile.

+**Works best on PowerShell 7+**

+**Conda integration only works when conda is configured for powershell and is in path**

 # Functionality and Reference